 5 Benefits of Vetiver Essential Oil

-With such a varied chemical composition, it is poised to affect us in a range of ways.
+Vetiver is a complex essential oil that is used to support a variety of needs, boasting a fragrance that is enjoyed by essential oils enthusiasts and the perfume industry.
 Inhaled and diffused applications are ideal (more on that later), as well as diluted into topical and oral blends.
 Here are some of the more impressive ways to use vetiver.

 1. Benefits of Vetiver Essential Oil – ADHD Management